MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/hpc-cfd.md

 Customers can also use Azure CycleCloud to create a grid entirely in Azure.
 In this setup, the Azure CycleCloud server is run within your Azure subscription.

 For a modern application approach where management of a workload scheduler is not needed, [Azure Batch][batch] can help.
 Azure Batch can run large-scale parallel and high-performance computing (HPC) applications efficiently in the cloud.
-Azure batch allows you define the Azure compute resources to execute your applications in parallel or at scale without manually configuring or managing infrastructure.
-Batch schedules compute-intensive tasks and dynamically adds and removes compute resources based on your requirements
+Azure Batch allows you define the Azure compute resources to execute your applications in parallel or at scale without manually configuring or managing infrastructure.
+Azure Batch schedules compute-intensive tasks and dynamically adds and removes compute resources based on your requirements.

 ### Scalability, and Security

-Scaling the execute nodes on Azure CycleCloud can be accomplished either manually or by using autoscaling, see [CycleCloud Autoscaling][cycle-scale]
+Scaling the execute nodes on Azure CycleCloud can be accomplished either manually or using autoscaling.
+For more information, see [CycleCloud Autoscaling][cycle-scale].

-For general guidance on designing secure solutions, see the [Azure Security Documentation][security].
+For general guidance on designing secure solutions, see the [Azure security documentation][security].

 ## Deploy this scenario

-Before deploying in Azure, some pre-requisites are required, run through these steps before deploying the Resource Manager template:
+Before deploying in Azure, some pre-requisites are required.
+Follow these steps before deploying the Resource Manager template:
-1. [Service Principal][cycle-svcprin] to retrieve the appId, displayname, password, and tenant
+1. Create a [service principal][cycle-svcprin] for retrieving the appId, displayName, name, password, and tenant.
-2. [SSH Key pair][cycle-ssh] to sign in securely to the CycleCloud server
+2. Generate an [SSH key pair][cycle-ssh] to sign in securely to the CycleCloud server.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCycleCloudCommunity%2Fcyclecloud_arm%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="https://azuredeploy.net/deploybutton.png"/>
 </a>

-3. [Log into the CycleCloud server][cycle-login] to configure and create a new cluster
+3. [Log into the CycleCloud server][cycle-login] to configure and create a new cluster.
-4. [Create a cluster][cycle-create]
+4. [Create a cluster][cycle-create].

-The Avere Cache is an optional solution, which can drastically speed up read throughput for the application job data.
+The Avere Cache is an optional solution that can drastically increase read throughput for the application job data.
 Avere vFXT for Azure solves the problem of running these enterprise HPC applications in the cloud while leveraging data stored on-premises or in Azure Blob storage.

-For organizations that are planning on a hybrid infrastructure situation with on-premises storage and cloud computing, HPC applications can “burst” into Azure using data stored in NAS devices and spin up as many virtual CPUs on an as needed basis.
-The data set itself never completely moves into the cloud.
-The requested bytes are temporarily cached using an Avere cluster while processing.
+For organizations that are planning for a hybrid infrastructure with both on-premises storage and cloud computing, HPC applications can “burst” into Azure using data stored in NAS devices and spin up virtual CPUs as needed.
+The data set is never moved completely into the cloud.
+The requested bytes are temporarily cached using an Avere cluster during processing.

-To set up and configure an Avere vFXT installation, follow the [Avere Setup and Configuration][avere] guide.
+To set up and configure an Avere vFXT installation, follow the [Avere Setup and Configuration guide][avere].

 ## Pricing

-The cost of running an HPC implementation using CycleCloud server will differ depending on a number of factors.
+The cost of running an HPC implementation using CycleCloud server will vary depending on a number of factors.
 For example, CycleCloud is charged by the amount of compute time that is used, with the Master and CycleCloud server typically being constantly allocated and running.
-The cost of running the Execute nodes will depend on how long these are up and running for in addition to which size is used.
-The normal Azure charges for Storage and Networking also apply.
+The cost of running the Execute nodes will depend on how long these are up and running as well as what size is used.
+The normal Azure charges for storage and networking also apply.

-This scenario is intended to show how CFD applications can be run in Azure, so the machines will require RDMA functionality, which is only available on specific VM sizes.
-The following are examples of costs that could be incurred for a scale set that is allocated continuously for 8 hours a day for a month, with an egress of 1 TB of data.
-It also includes the pricing for the Azure CycleCloud server and the Avere vFXT for Azure install:
+This scenario shows how CFD applications can be run in Azure, so the machines will require RDMA functionality, which is only available on specific VM sizes.
+The following are examples of costs that could be incurred for a scale set that is allocated continuously for eight hours per day for one month, with data egress of 1 TB.
+It also includes pricing for the Azure CycleCloud server and the Avere vFXT for Azure install:

 * Region: North Europe
 * Azure CycleCloud Server: 1 x Standard D3 (4 x CPUs, 14 GB Memory, Standard HDD 32 GB)